RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Web-Server-Support-and-Configuration/IIS-Express-Configuration-for-Web-Connection.md

-﻿[IIS Express](https://www.microsoft.com/en-us/download/details.aspx?id=48264) is a small, downloadable, standalone version of IIS.
+[IIS Express](https://www.microsoft.com/en-us/download/details.aspx?id=48264) is a small, downloadable, standalone version of IIS.
 It has its own localized setup for each Web site so there's no global configuration, and most importantly **doesn't require Administrator rights** to configure or run.
 IIS Express runs the same codebase as IIS 10 (or 7) but runs as a **standalone application** that is manually started.

 ### Quick Start